Santiago Tequixquiac: Demography

 The people in this village, mainly is Mestizo, mixed between Indigenous people with Iberic people; the first group to occupy this land was Otomis, the second group who stayed here was the Aztecs or Mexicas until the conquest of Mexico Tenochtitlan.
 The first European people who established this town were Hernán Cortés's soldiers from Spain and Portugal, man who given the encomiendas in Coyoacán, some were Marranos or New Christians (Sephardic settlement converted to Roman Catholic religion).

-After Mexico's independence; English miners arrived here from Cornwall, from Pachuca, Necaxa and Real del Monte to built the Grand Channel of Mexico City Waters.
+After Mexico's independence; English miners arrived here from Cornwall, from Pachuca, Necaxa and Real del Monte to build the Grand Channel of Mexico City Waters.
 Also many people from other states of Mexico arrived as Oaxaca, Veracruz, Puebla and Hidalgo for working.
 This engineering work was important for Mexico City.
 In this period many mixed families, grew up the population until the Mexican Revolution when many people died by the war.
 All through the 20th century the people suffered poverty, hunger and lack of employment, many people emigrated to the north of Mexico and other people to the United States, others settled in Mexico City.
 In the decade of the 80s, towards the end of 20th century, the population grew up and the quality of life of the inhabitants improved.

 In the village of Santiago Tequixquiac there were 22,676 inhabitants in 2010.